pytest-dev/pytest-xdist/README.txt

 You can specify multiple ``--rsyncignore`` glob-patterns to be ignored when file are sent to the remote side.
-There are also internal ignores: .*, *.pyc, *.pyo, *~
+There are also internal ignores: .*, *.pyc, *.pyo, *~ Those you cannot override using rsyncignore command-line or ini-file option(s).

 Sending tests to remote Socket Servers